 - The weekly rest day

 Canadian Labour Relations provides a directory of employment regulations by province.

 Keep in mind that, if you hire multiple Canadian employees, they may each work in different provinces.
 The employment standards in Ontario and Quebec differ considerably, for instance, and you'll have to be on top of each.

-If you’re using Deel to hire Canadian employees, however, you’re in luck.
+Building an international team can be time-consuming.
+There are different local labor laws, taxes, and mandatory employee benefits for each country to keep up with.
+But if you’re using Deel to hire Canadian employees, however, you’re in luck.
 We guarantee compliance with both federal and provincial for all our hiring contracts.

 Deel lets you hire anyone, anywhere in the world, within minutes.
 Plus, you can rest assured legal experts vet your contracts to be completely compliant, so your new hires are set up to work correctly in no time.

 Want to learn how it all works?
 Book a demo today to find out.